yuxiaoyuan0406/JetsonInstruction/example/libtorch/README.md

 an example of using libtorch on vscode
 an example of creating model in cpp

-To build, follow instractions bellow.
+To build and run, follow instractions bellow.

 ```bash
 mkdir build && cd build